 Thalipeeth recipe | How to make Maharashtrian Thalipith with detailed photo and video recipe.
 Thalipith is a healthy and tasty multigrain flatbread mainly prepared in western India and the North Karnataka region.
 It is very popular in Marathi cuisine and is typically prepared with rice, wheat, Bajra, jowar, and besan flour.
 It is generally savoury in taste and can be served as is, but it tastes great with butter and yoghurt/curd.

-I have already shared the other variants of this recipe, i.e.ย Jowar Rotiย andย Jolada Roti, which are prepared similarly.ย But this recipe of Thalipeethย is very authentic and traditional, one native toย Maharashtrianย orย Marathi cuisine.
+I have already shared the other variants of this recipe, i.e. Jowar Roti and Jolada Roti, which are prepared similarly.
+However, this Thalipeeth recipe is very authentic and traditional, native to Maharashtrian or Marathi cuisine.
 Perhaps this recipe is the most requested, which was long overdue because of the ingredients.
-I could not get the key ingredient, i.e. fresh Bajra flour, in my place here.
-Unfortunately, it is either out of stock or almost expired with stale flour whenever I plan to shop it.
-Eventually, it got delayed, and I had to wait till it matched my shopping date.ย Luckily, I could get ahold of it during my recent trip to Sydney this Easter holiday.
+I could not obtain the key ingredient, i.e., fresh Bajra flour, in my location here.
+Unfortunately, it is either out of stock or almost expired, often with stale flour, whenever I plan to shop for it.
+Eventually, it got delayed, and I had to wait till it matched my shopping date.
+Luckily, I was able to obtain it during my recent trip to Sydney this Easter holiday.

-While the Thalipeeth recipe is straightforward, some tips, recommendations, and serving ideas exist.
+While the Thalipeeth recipe is straightforward, some helpful tips, recommendations, and serving ideas are available.
 Firstly, I have added onions to this recipe, which cannot be used for Vrat or as a fasting recipe.
-But it is not mandatory and can be easily skipped if you do not like to.
-Secondly, Thalipeeth is generally served with plain yoghurt/curd with either fresh butter or pickle as a side dish.
+However, it is not mandatory and can be easily skipped if you prefer not to.
+Secondly, Thalipeeth is generally served with plain yoghurt/curd, accompanied by either fresh butter or pickle as a side dish.
 Alternatively, you can serve these with sprouts masala, Bhaingan Bharta or stuffed eggplant curry.
 Lastly, prepare the flour mix or Bhajani flour well for future use.
 The proportions would be the same as used in the recipe.

-Finally, I would like to highlight my other Roti or Chapati Recipes Collection with this post on theย Thalipeeth recipe.
-It includes recipes like Rumali roti, Akki roti, tandoori roti, palak paratha, Methi Thepla, jowar roti, Sabudana Thalipeeth, butter naan, paneer kulcha and masala kulcha recipe.
-In addition, do visit my other similar recipes collection, like
+Finally, I would like to highlight my other Roti or Chapati Recipes Collection with this post on the Thalipeeth recipe.
+It includes recipes such as Rumali Roti, Akki Roti, Tandoori Roti, Palak Paratha, Methi Thepla, Jowar Roti, Sabudana Thalipeeth, Butter Naan, Paneer Kulcha, and Masala Kulcha.
+In addition, do visit my other similar recipe collections, like

 Video Recipe